Dr. John Prince, Interim Chair

 Telephone: (919) 530-7461

-As a newly integrated department of languages, literatures, and cultures, the Department of Language and Literature offers five degree programs in English and world languages and literature that uniquely prepare students for the global workplace and for graduate and professional education.
+As a newly integrated department of languages, literatures, and cultures, the Department of Language and Literature offers six degree programs in English and world languages and literature that uniquely prepare students for the global workplace and for graduate and professional education.
 The Bachelor of Arts degree in English features linguistics and English, American, African-American, and world literatures, while the Bachelor of Arts in Spanish focuses on linguistics and multicultural understandings of language as well as Spanish and Latin American literatures.
 In addition to the Bachelor of Arts degrees in Spanish and Spanish with Licensure, our world language instruction includes French and German, with minors in German and Spanish.
-The English program offers major concentrations in Literature, Writing, and English Education, as well is minors in Writing, Literature, and Philosophy.
+The English major offers concentrations in Literature, Writing, and English Education, and minors in Writing, Literature, and Philosophy.
+Additionally, the department now offers a new Bachelor of Arts degree program - Interdisciplinary Studies.

 Students majoring in English or Spanish must complete one of the concentrations in the academic program.
 The academic concentrations for the English major include (1) Literature, (2) English Education, and (3) Writing.
 The two Spanish concentrations are (1) Spanish Language and Literature and (2) Spanish with Licensure.